-Reauthorization for 12-months will be granted if the member has recent (within the last 6-months) clinical documentation showing BOTH of the following:
+Reauthorization for up to 12-months will be granted if the member has recent (within the last 6-months) clinical documentation showing BOTH of the following:

-- 1. The requested medication is prescribed by or in consultation with a neurologist or a physician who specializes in the treatment of multiple sclerosis; AND

-- 2. The member has experienced at least ONE of the following:

-- a.
-Improvement in at least one objective measure, such as:

-- i.
-Reduced disease activity on MRI; and/or

-- ii.
-Improved or stable disability scores; and/or

-- iii.
-Reduced relapse rate; and/or

-- iv.
-Improved fatigue or walking assessments; AND/OR

-- b.
-Stabilization or improvement in at least one MS symptom, such as:

-- i.
-Motor function; and/or

-- ii.
-Fatigue; and/or
+- 1. The requested medication is prescribed by or in consultation with a neurologist or a physician who specializes in the treatment of multiple sclerosis; AND - 2.
+The member has experienced at least ONE of the following: - a.
+Improvement in at least ONE objective measure, such as: - i.
+Reduced disease activity on MRI; and/or - ii.
+Improved or stable disability scores; and/or - iii.
+Reduced relapse rate; and/or - iv.
+Improved fatigue or walking assessments; AND/OR - b.
+The member has shown stabilization or improvement in at least ONE MS symptom, such as: - i.
+Motor function: and/or - ii.
+Fatique; and/or

 - iii.
 Vision; and/or

 - iv.
 Bowel/bladder function; and/or

 - v.
 Spasticity; and/or

 - vi.
 Walking/gait; and/or

 - vii.
 Pain/numbness/tingling.